DegreeElementary-Middle Education Major with K-8 certification

 These guiding principles are integrated into all of our programs and align with our mission statement to define our commitment to our students.
 The programs in the Department of Education are aligned with state teacher certification standards, and only individuals who demonstrate that they possess the knowledge, skills, professional attitude, and commitment to future students will be recommended by the institution for certification.

 Elementary-Middle Education Major with K-8 certification: Students complete a four-year curriculum leading to a Bachelor of Science degree in elementary/middle education and earn Maine certification to teach in grades K - 8.
+UNE has reciprocity with the majority of state in the United States including New England.

 |Elementary-MIDDLE Education K-8 Certification||Credits|